 Indexing Pandas Series And Dataframe

-Techniques learned in Numpy like indexing, slicing, fancy indexing, boolean masking and combination - will be applied to Pandas Series
+Techniques learned in Numpyarrow-up-right like indexing, slicingarrow-up-right, fancy indexingarrow-up-right, boolean masking and combinationarrow-up-right - will be applied to Pandas Series and DataFrame objects

 1. DATA INDEXING & SELECTION ON SERIES